zumasys/docs/site/docs/jbase/telnet/windows-telnet-customization/README.md

 Enter the numeric value that corresponds to the control character to issue a "break".
 The default is 3 (i.e. ctrl-C).

-## Changing the default command processor.
+## Changing the default command processor

 Create a registry entry of type REG\_SZ with the name CommandProcessor under registry key: